patmorin/arraylayout/README.md

 - python with matplotlib
 - pdflatex

+You will also need roughly 10GB of free RAM.

 Using the preceding script will generate PDF and SVG figures in the scripts/figs-rcr directory.
 You can view the resulting SVG files in a browser by opening scripts/figs-rcr/index.html